bit-docs/bit-docs/README.md

   }
 ```

-Under the hood, when you run the `bit-docs` command, it uses `npm` to install the dependencies defined under `bit-docs` configuration in `package.json`.
-Instead of installing the packages into your project's top-level `node_modules`, it installs the packages to, for example:
+Under the hood, bit-docs uses `npm` to install the `dependencies` defined under the `bit-docs` configuration in `package.json`.
+However, instead of installing packages into your project's top-level `node_modules`, bit-docs uses npm to install plugin packages to it's own directory:

 ```
 ./your-project/node_modules/bit-docs/lib/configure/node_modules
 ```

-Notice that bit-docs is maintaining it's own `node_modules` directory.

-This is so that `bit-docs` has complete control over this subset of plugin packages, for when we need to do things like use the `-f` flag to completely delete and reinstall the plugins.
-It is particularly necessary to use the force flag after removing a package from the dependency list, to clear it out.
+Maintaining this nested `node_modules` directory gives `bit-docs` complete control over this subset of plugin packages, enabling you to do things like use the `-f` flag to completely delete and reinstall the plugin packages.
+The force flag is particularly useful after updating the dependency list to remove a plugin package (it must be removed from `node_modules` to not be included).

-To drive home this point, look at the `.gitignore` of this repo; you'll notice an entry for `lib/configure/node_modules/`, as well as entries for many other files that will be generated on the fly and stored within when `bit-docs` is run.
+Look at the `.gitignore` of this repo; you'll notice an entry for `lib/configure/node_modules/`, and entries for many other files that will be generated on the fly when `bit-docs` is run.

-You can use the npm `file://` syntax in the `bit-docs` configuration for `dependencies` thanks to the fact that it uses npm under the hood.
-This is an important point for local debugging of your bit-docs plugins.
+Using npm under the hood means things like the `file://` syntax in the `bit-docs` configuration for `dependencies` is fair game, which can be useful for local debugging of bit-docs plugins.

 ### Types of Plugins

-There are two types of plugins; "finders" and "generators".
+There are two primary types of plugins: "finders" and "generators".

 #### Finders

-Finder plugins find files to slurp in.
-See the default finder:
+Finder plugins find files to slurp in; see the default finder:

 - <https://github.com/bit-docs/bit-docs-glob-finder>

 #### Generators

-Generators work together creating new files to spit out:
+Generators work in tandem building finalized files to spit out:

 - <https://github.com/bit-docs/bit-docs-generate-html>
 - <https://github.com/bit-docs/bit-docs-html-toc>
 - <https://github.com/bit-docs/bit-docs-generate-readme>

-#### Supplemental Plugins
+#### Modifiers

-There are also plugins that add non-critical functionality such as:
+Modifier plugins add non-critical functionality, such as making the output pretty:

 - <https://github.com/bit-docs/bit-docs-prettify>
 - <https://github.com/bit-docs/bit-docs-html-highlight-line>

+Find more plugins at the [bit-docs organization on GitHub](https://github.com/bit-docs).